Abhayyyy0/Diabetes-Predictor/README.md

 HbA1c_level	Hemoglobin A1c test result (%)
 blood_glucose_level	Glucose concentration (mg/dL)
 diabetes	0 = Non-diabetic, 1 = Diabetic

-⚡ How to Set Up & Access Dataset
+⚡ How to Set Up & Run the Project

-1️⃣ Clone the repo:
+1️⃣ Clone the repository:

 git clone https://github.com/your-username/diabetes-sql-analysis.git

 2️⃣ Create a new database in your SQL Server instance.

-3️⃣ Run the table schema script:
+3️⃣ Run the schema creation script to create the table:

 sql/01_create_table.sql

-4️⃣ Place the dataset diabetes_prediction_dataset.csv manually on your local machine, for example:
+4️⃣ Place the dataset CSV file on your local machine, for example:

 C:\data\diabetes_prediction_dataset.csv

-5️⃣ Run the following command to import the dataset:
+5️⃣ Import the dataset into the database using BULK INSERT:

 BULK INSERT diabetes_data
 FROM 'C:\data\diabetes_prediction_dataset.csv'